 10. A Clean Escape (2007)

-This 1986 John Kessel play was made into a 1 hour movie, which is a part of masters of science fiction TV show.
+This 1986 John Kessel play was made into a 1-hour movie, which is a part of the masters of science fiction TV shows.
 Sam Waterston plays the President, who has lost all his memories of the day the world ended – or did he?
-Waterston played one of the finest characterization which might be his best work.
+Waterston played one of the finest characterizations which might be his best work.